 - Angelina Noble Centre (HDR Supervisor / Mentor)

-- Australian Association of Mission Studies (Vice President)
+- Australian Association of Mission Studies (President)

 - Australian Journal of Mission Studies (Editorial Member)